Venus Williams: 2013: Back injury

 At the Roger's Cup, she lost in the first round to 13th seed Kirsten Flipkens in three sets.
-At the Western and Southern Open, she defeated qualifier Jana Cepelova in straight sets, before losing in the second round to Elena Vesnina in three sets.
+At the Western and Southern Open, she defeated qualifier Jana Čepelová in straight sets, before losing in the second round to Elena Vesnina in three sets.
 Her next tournament was the 2013 US Open.
 She pulled an upset in the first round by defeating 12th seed Kirsten Flipkens in a rematch of the Roger's Cup first round.
 She was defeated by Zheng Jie in three sets.
 She entered the doubles with Serena Williams.
-They beat Suarez Navarro and Soler Espinosa in the first round.
-In the second round, the duo beat the seventh seeded team of Abigail Spears and Raquel Kops-Jones, and defeated the 11th seeded team of Anastasia Pavlyuchenkova and Lucie Šafářová in the third round.
-In the quarterfinals, they defeated the top seeded team of Errani/Vinci in a rematch of the Australian Open quarterfinals.
 Their run ended in the semifinals against the fifth seeded team and eventual champions Lucie Hradecká and Andrea Hlaváčková.
 Her next tournament was the Pan Pacific Open.
-She defeated Mona Barthel in the first round, and upset the top-seeded and No. 2-ranked Victoria Azarenka in the second round.
-In the third round, she came back from a set down to beat the 13th seed Simona Halep in three sets to make it to the quarterfinals of the Premier 5 event.
 In the quarterfinals she defeated Canadian Eugenie Bouchard in three sets, but fell in the semifinals to Petra Kvitová in another three set match.
 Williams subsequently played at the 2013 China Open in Beijing where she played singles and doubles.
 Williams lost her second round match in singles losing to Sabine Lisicki and she also lost her first round match in doubles despite having two match points.
 Williams's last tournament of the season was the 2013 Kremlin Cup in Moscow, but she withdrew due to injury, bringing an end to her 2013 season.